Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 !!! example

-    _Cancelation of an RPC operation without bulk transfer involved_
+    _Cancellation of an RPC operation without bulk transfer involved_

     In the case described below, a handle is created and forwarded to a target.
 After reaching timeout, the current operation referenced by the